jamerson-macedo/jamerson-macedo/README.md

 - Greetings!
 I'm a passionate Android developer with solid expertise in Kotlin, dedicated to transforming innovative ideas into unique digital experiences.
 With a solid background in mobile application development, I am committed to technological advancement through intuitive and efficient solutions.

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning SwiftUi

 - ❓ Ask me about anything related to stack and related technologies